brendanarnold/py-fortranformat/README.md

 Generates text from a Python list of variables or will read a line of text into Python variables according to the FORTRAN format statement passed.

-Licensed under the MIT license

-The library is extensively unit-tested against the Intel FORTRAN compiler on a Linux platform.
-Differences between platforms/compilers are generally minor.

 To read Fortran records,

 ```